vinamramunot-tech/vinamramunot-tech/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a Deep Learning project implemented over the web.
+- 🔭 I’m currently working on a Deep Learning project implemented over the web, mobile and IoT
-- 🌱 I’m currently learning .Net Core, ASP.NET Core, TypeScript & Silq.
+- 🌱 I’m currently learning .Net Core, ASP.NET Core, TypeScript, SCSS
 - 💬 Ask me about .Net Core
 - 📫 How to reach me: vinamramunot@outlook.com
 - ⚡ Fun fact: Soccer Fanatic